 By the way, this is the best and most reliable way to check your progress and success in any software.
 You should not trust displayed hashrates, no matter what software you use.
 Hashrates are inaccurate even if they are not manipulated, because they base on calculations and do not reflect your true success.

 We recommend using your own Wallet-Address, so you do not need to trust our Wallet-Address generator.

-Currently you can mine Ethereum (ETH) and Monero (XMR).
+Currently you can mine Ethereum (ETH), Ethereum Classic (ETC), Z-Cash (ZEC) and Monero (XMR).
 We update the supported coins continuously.
-We only take popular Currencies into consideration, so you can be sure to have the possibility to exchange the coins.

-You can see your hashrate by clicking on the gear (or ‚i‘).
+You can see your hashrate by clicking on the symbol on the bottom left (or ‚i‘).
 But be careful: the displayed hashrate is not your true hashrate, it is just a calculated value.
 No software can show you your true hashrate.
 Your true hashrate depends on many factors.
 For example, if you have a high ping to the pool, it may happen that you are mining for several seconds on an old block.
-This can significantly lower your true hashrate because you will not be rewarded for these hashes from the pool.
-If you want to compare your real success with different applications, run them for a day and check your credit at the pool.
-Don't trust any displayed hashrate.
+This can significantly lower your true hashrate.
+If you want to compare your real success with different applications, run them for a some days and check your credit at the pool.

 You can use myMiner on any computer.
 At the moment only Windows is supported.

 myMiner uses third party software.
 You do not need to worry about it, because myMiner comes with everything, what it needs.
 We use XMR-Stak and etherminer.

 Yes, you can mine on multiple systems at the same time with the same Wallet-Address.

 Several factors play a role here.
 Of course, you have to keep an eye on your electricity costs, but also which currency you want to mine and its value in the future. myMiner will always suggest the current most profitable currency.
 There are several calculators on the Internet, you can use to check your profitability.